 1. The original studies in the late 1970s assumed a rotation rate of 2 RPM for orbital space settlements, a conservative number chosen to prevent motion sickness.
-Globus’ studies of the literature since then conclude that this number was too conservative and that a rotation rate of 4 RMP or even higher could be used.
-This means that “starter” orbital settlements at ANY location can be considerably smaller, less massive, and hence less expensive than previously thought.
+Globus’ studies of the literature since then conclude that this number was too conservative and that a rotation rate of 4 RPM or even higher could be used.
+This means that “starter” orbital settlements can be considerably smaller, less massive, and hence less expensive than previously thought.

-The combination of these two factors means that a “starter” orbital settlement in ELEO could be built (1) with a feasible number of launches of the Big Falcon Rocket (BFR) currently on the drawing boards, and (2) along an evolutionary path leading from space tourism to small space hotels to larger space hotels to smaller settlements—a stepwise approach where each step, with a little luck, could be economically viable.
+The combination of these two factors means that a “starter” orbital settlement in ELEO could be built (1) with a feasible number of launches of SpaceX’s upcoming Starship, and (2) along an evolutionary path leading from space tourism to small space hotels to larger space hotels to smaller settlements—a stepwise approach where each step, with a little luck, could be economically viable.

 Note that such ELEO settlements differ from the original O’Neill concept in two significant ways: (1) they do not require non-terrestrial materials (hence, although cheaper, they don’t open up the resources of the solar system), and (2) they cannot be moved outside of Earth’s magnetic field (hence they don’t truly “escape the bonds of Earth”).
 But they are a step along the path, gaining experience, developing a space economy, and making subsequent steps easier to accomplish.

-I highly recommend this book, not only for its new information but for its engaging style which includes human-interest profiles of some of the people who are making this happen, from Konstantin Tsiolkovsky to NSS Secretary Anita Gale.
-Right now the book is only available for Kindle, with a paperback forthcoming.
-Don’t have a Kindle?
-No worries.
-There are free reader apps available for almost any device.
+I highly recommend this book, not only for its new information but for its engaging style which includes human-interest profiles of some of the people who are making this happen, from Russian rocket pioneer Konstantin Tsiolkovsky to NSS Secretary Anita Gale.

 © 2018 David Brandt-Erichsen